 Geothermal energy – sometimes named one of the most democratic sources of renewable energy, as it is present all around the globe just beneath the surface of the earth.
 The heat from within is partially created by the heat from the earth’s core, but mainly through the decay of radioactive materials in the ground.

 Current geothermal heat pumps and systems are usually reaching a depth of around 120 meters, where the temperatures are constant and unaffected by weather conditions up above.
 Cold water is pumped in, warm water comes out.
-In the end, you have energy for space heating in houses and industrial complexes, electricity, heated water.
+In the end, you have the energy for heating in houses and industrial complexes, electricity, heated water.

 A research team combining scientists from different universities and research laboratories in Norway intends to go far beyond those 120 meters.
 They plan for 5,000 meters, 10,000 meters, and even deeper.